Mad Scientist: Megamind. Death rays, dehydration gun, robot army, need we say more?

-Trailers Always Spoil: Probably had one of the worst offending example of the Trope, in which it revealed that Metro Man was not dead and had simply given up superheroing.
+Trailers Always Spoil: Probably had one of the worst offending example of the Trope, in which it revealed that Metro Man was not dead and had simply given up superheroics.
 The entire film revolved around the fact that Megamind was trying to cope with having killed Metro Man.
 This was most likely done to reassure parents and kids that Metro Man was not really going die so that they would actually go see it.

 Trial Balloon Question: Subverted by Roxanne.
 She would not mind if he was an alien species... but it is actions that determine a person.